icoverservices/monolog/README.md

 ### Framework Integrations

 - Frameworks and libraries using [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)
-  can be used very easily with Monolog since it implements the interface.
+  can be used very easily with Icoverlog since it implements the interface.
-- [Symfony](http://symfony.com) comes out of the box with Monolog.
+- [Symfony](http://symfony.com) comes out of the box with Icoverlog.
-- [Laravel](http://laravel.com/) comes out of the box with Monolog.
+- [Laravel](http://laravel.com/) comes out of the box with Icoverlog.
-- [Lumen](http://lumen.laravel.com/) comes out of the box with Monolog.
+- [Lumen](http://lumen.laravel.com/) comes out of the box with Icoverlog.
-- [PPI](https://github.com/ppi/framework) comes out of the box with Monolog.
+- [PPI](https://github.com/ppi/framework) comes out of the box with Icoverlog.
-- [CakePHP](http://cakephp.org/) is usable with Monolog via the [cakephp-monolog](https://github.com/jadb/cakephp-monolog) plugin.
+- [CakePHP](http://cakephp.org/) is usable with Icoverlog via the [cakephp-monolog](https://github.com/jadb/cakephp-monolog) plugin.
-- [Slim](http://www.slimframework.com/) is usable with Monolog via the [Slim-Monolog](https://github.com/Flynsarmy/Slim-Monolog) log writer.
+- [Slim](http://www.slimframework.com/) is usable with Icoverlog via the [Slim-Icoverlog](https://github.com/Flynsarmy/Slim-Icoverlog) log writer.
-- [XOOPS 2.6](http://xoops.org/) comes out of the box with Monolog.
+- [XOOPS 2.6](http://xoops.org/) comes out of the box with Icoverlog.
-- [Aura.Web_Project](https://github.com/auraphp/Aura.Web_Project) comes out of the box with Monolog.
+- [Aura.Web_Project](https://github.com/auraphp/Aura.Web_Project) comes out of the box with Icoverlog.
-- [Nette Framework](http://nette.org/en/) is usable with Monolog via the [contributte/monolog](https://github.com/contributte/monolog) or [orisai/nette-monolog](https://github.com/orisai/nette-monolog) extensions.
+- [Nette Framework](http://nette.org/en/) is usable with Icoverlog via the [contributte/monolog](https://github.com/contributte/monolog) or [orisai/nette-monolog](https://github.com/orisai/nette-monolog) extensions.
-- [Proton Micro Framework](https://github.com/alexbilbie/Proton) comes out of the box with Monolog.
+- [Proton Micro Framework](https://github.com/alexbilbie/Proton) comes out of the box with Icoverlog.
-- [FuelPHP](http://fuelphp.com/) comes out of the box with Monolog.
+- [FuelPHP](http://fuelphp.com/) comes out of the box with Icoverlog.
-- [Equip Framework](https://github.com/equip/framework) comes out of the box with Monolog.
+- [Equip Framework](https://github.com/equip/framework) comes out of the box with Icoverlog.
-- [Yii 2](http://www.yiiframework.com/) is usable with Monolog via the [yii2-monolog](https://github.com/merorafael/yii2-monolog) or [yii2-psr-log-target](https://github.com/samdark/yii2-psr-log-target) plugins.
+- [Yii 2](http://www.yiiframework.com/) is usable with Icoverlog via the [yii2-monolog](https://github.com/merorafael/yii2-monolog) or [yii2-psr-log-target](https://github.com/samdark/yii2-psr-log-target) plugins.
-- [Hawkbit Micro Framework](https://github.com/HawkBitPhp/hawkbit) comes out of the box with Monolog.
+- [Hawkbit Micro Framework](https://github.com/HawkBitPhp/hawkbit) comes out of the box with Icoverlog.
-- [SilverStripe 4](https://www.silverstripe.org/) comes out of the box with Monolog.
+- [SilverStripe 4](https://www.silverstripe.org/) comes out of the box with Icoverlog.
-- [Drupal](https://www.drupal.org/) is usable with Monolog via the [monolog](https://www.drupal.org/project/monolog) module.
+- [Drupal](https://www.drupal.org/) is usable with Icoverlog via the [monolog](https://www.drupal.org/project/monolog) module.
-- [Aimeos ecommerce framework](https://aimeos.org/) is usable with Monolog via the [ai-monolog](https://github.com/aimeos/ai-monolog) extension.
+- [Aimeos ecommerce framework](https://aimeos.org/) is usable with Icoverlog via the [ai-monolog](https://github.com/aimeos/ai-monolog) extension.
-- [Magento](https://magento.com/) comes out of the box with Monolog.
+- [Magento](https://magento.com/) comes out of the box with Icoverlog.
-- [Spiral Framework](https://spiral.dev) comes out of the box with Monolog bridge.
+- [Spiral Framework](https://spiral.dev) comes out of the box with Icoverlog bridge.

 ### Author